ghassencherni/mariadb_galera_cluster/README.md

 ## Requirements

-- Ansible must be installed on the machine where you will run the script ( it can be remotely from another node of where you want to install MariaDB )
+- Ansible must be installed on the machine where you will run the script ( it can be remotely from another node of on the same host where you want to install MariaDB ) : You can use the "init.sh" script located inside this repository, it will install Ansible for you on your Centos7 machine.

 ## Getting Started

 To run MariaDB deployement :

-  1. Install Ansible on your machine

-  2. Download the repo from github or use git to clone it in your home directory:
+  1. Download the repo from github or use git to clone it in your home directory:

      git clone https://github.com/ghassencherni/ultratendency.git

-  3. Move to the downloaded repo :
+  2. Move to the downloaded repo :

      cd ultratendency

+  3. Install Ansible on your machine : you can use the "init.sh" script inside the repository

+     chmod +x init.sh

+     ./init.sh

   4. Add the host IP in the "hosts.ini" file and put the path of its pem key ( generated from the pvk.ppk )

+> Note: It's mandatory to change the permission of your pem file to 600: chmod 600 your_key.pem

   5. Run the command:

      ansible-playbook deploy_mariadb.yml -i hosts.ini -v -u ultratendency

 > Note: You can add many hosts in order to install several mariadb instances, just add the IPs in the hosts.ini and specify the SSH key of each one.